ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_cansips/readme_cansips-datamart_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

 The data is available using the HTTP protocol and resides in a directory that is plainly accessible to a web browser.
 Visiting that directory with an interactive browser will yield a raw listing of links, each link being a downloadable GRIB2 file.

-The data can be accessed at the following URLs:
+The data can be accessed at the following URLs :

 * https://dd.weather.gc.ca/ensemble/cansips/grib2/forecast/raw/YYYY/MM/
 * https://dd.weather.gc.ca/ensemble/cansips/grib2/hindcast/raw/YYYY/MM/

-where:
+where :

-* __forecast__ : constant string indicating that the file contains the data from the forecast part of CanSIPS, in opposition to the hindcats part.
+* __forecast__ : Constant string indicating that the file contains the data from the forecast part of CanSIPS, in opposition to the hindcats part.
-* __hindcast__ : constant string indicating that the file contains the data from the hindcast part of CanSIPS, in opposition to the forecast part.
+* __hindcast__ : Constant string indicating that the file contains the data from the hindcast part of CanSIPS, in opposition to the forecast part.
 * __MM__ : Month of the forecast start [01, 02, 03, ..., 12]
 * __YYYY__ : Year of the forecast start [2012, 2013, ...]